The Medical College Admission Test (MCAT) at a Glance

-- The test is long, more than four hours.
+- The test is long, more than six hours.

-The Morris Pre-med Advising Committee offers the following tips:
+The Morris Pre-med Advising Committee offers the following recommendations:

 - Take the exam by June of the calendar year you will apply to medical school (the summer after your junior year, for example, if you plan to apply the fall of your senior year).

 - Complete the Morris recommended coursework and, in addition, allow several months for review.